 Service to others is a natural extension of being a Marian student.
 Though Marian does not require a specific number of service hours, all students are involved in service in some way, either through the sites and opportunities that Marian facilitates or with the opportunities that they pursue on their own.
 A service reflection paper, however, is required of all students each year on the variety of service completed during the previous 12 months.

-The new chapel provides a quiet, spiritual place for girls to pray and reflect- set aside from the demands of their day.
+Marian’s chapel provides a quiet, spiritual place for girls to pray and reflect- set aside from the demands of their day.
 Centrally located above the Haddix Academic Center, the chapel is available for classes and small groups for Mass and the rosary.
 It features stained-glass windows and a beautiful view of the 40-acre campus.
 The stained-glass windows were commissioned and created by Lincoln glass artist Rodney W. Scott.
 The four panels represent the four-year journey of a student as she matures in her faith.
 As the design winds to the right, the four ribbons begin to come together and the colors begin to lighten as a student follows the light of God.